nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br />

 * Why are users able to delete the expenditures they have already recorded?
-  * Some users like to record expenditures in advance if they know they are going to spend it.
-  This feature allows them to change their plans after finding out that they might exceed their budget.
+  * Some users might record expenditures in advance.
+This feature allows them to change their plans after finding out that they might exceed their budget, thus removing it from the list.
   * Users might have made a refund after spending money on some returnable products such as clothes, shoes, and so on.

   <br />